 Outsourcing contracts can help local authorities manage budgets and deliver effective services.
-However, since Carillion’s liquidation in January, we’ve seen considerable scrutiny over the way that public services are contracted out to private sector businesses.
+However, since Carillion’s high-profile liquidation in 2018, we’ve seen considerable scrutiny over the way that public services are contracted out to private sector businesses.
 The chaos and uncertainty brought about by Carillion’s collapse has demonstrated the need to mitigate the risks, particularly if there’s a dependency on a few large contractors to service local authorities’ outsourcing needs.

 Several councils have already begun to bring services back in house, but this might be too hasty.
 There’s no need to throw the baby out with the bathwater just yet.
-Public-private partnerships can bring accountability and transparency to the provision of services, and many of the issues raised recently can be mitigated through legal structures and terms of agreement that allocate risk appropriately, with diligence and honesty at theoutset of discussions.
+Public-private partnerships can bring accountability and transparency to the provision of services, and many of the issues raised recently can be mitigated through legal structures and terms of agreement that allocate risk appropriately, with diligence and honesty at the outset of discussions.
 All too often risk and insurance issues are left until the end of a process, and as a result the final agreement does not reflect both parties’ understanding as to what the risks are and who has assumed responsibility for them.
 Moreover, the earlier the involvement, the greater the chance that the ‘end product’ has of meeting an authority’s requirements, without exposing it to unnecessary risk.
-RMP has useful guidance for outsourcing here , along with advice on best practice.
+RMP has useful guidance for outsourcing here, along with advice on suitable practice.

 As we have seen in recent months, the failure of outsourcing contracts can have serious consequences.
 However, with effective risk management, outsourcing can achieve considerable benefits for local authorities and the people they serve, as well as contractors.

 This article and related document links do not purport to be comprehensive or to give legal advice.
 While every effort has been made to ensure accuracy, Risk Management Partners cannot be held liable for any errors, omissions or inaccuracies contained within the article and related document links.